-A lot of folks know next to nothing about the two-hundred-plus-year history of brewing in their hometown.
+Many folks know next to nothing about the two-hundred-plus-year brewing history in their hometown.
 Too bad.
-This is a fascinating story that should interest everyone, including those who don’t consider themselves connoisseurs of beer.
+This fascinating story should interest everyone, including those who don’t consider themselves connoisseurs of beer.

 Tom Schlafly – Co-Founder of The Saint Louis Brewery

 The below excerpts were originally presented as part of William J. Vollmar’s Introduction to St. Louis Brews, Second Edition: The History of Brewing in the Gateway City by Henry Herbst, Don Roussin, Kevin Kious, and Stefene Russel and were reprinted with permission.